 Select Clients

 When Rachel is not consulting, she seeks to influence the next creative generation as a design educator at the California College of the Arts (CCA) and the School of The New York Times (NYTEdu).
-At CCA specifically, she’s teaching two courses called “Leadership by Design” and “Designing Your Career” for graduate students completing their Master’s degree in Interaction Design.
+At CCA specifically, she introduced a new elective called “Career Design Lab” for graduate students pursuing their MBAs in Design Strategy.
+She also developed a pilot initiative called “Designing Your Career” for the Master of Design, Interaction Design (MDes) program.

-Beyond this, Rachel is the Women in Leadership & Design (WILD) Chair on the AIGA SF Board, an active member of Neol and Queer Design Club, and previously served on the board of The Society of Publication Designers (2015–18).
-She is also an avid public speaker, passionate mentor, and workshop facilitator.
+Beyond this, Rachel is an avid public speaker, passionate mentor, and workshop facilitator.
+She is also an active member of Neol and Queer Design Club, and previously served as a board member of AIGA SF (2021–24) and The Society of Publication Designers (2015–18).
 All of these platforms amplify her commitment to supporting women- and non-binary-led causes and addressing gender-based disparities in the design industry.
-Her PRINT Magazine article captures her determination to see more women founders launching their own small creative businesses.
+Her PRINT Magazine article — published on International Women’s Day 2024 — captures her determination to see more women founders launching their own small creative businesses.

 Podcast Interviews

-Tune in to Teal’s Hiring Behind The Scenes Podcast and Nonlinear Podcast (Episode 16) as well as Wix’s Now What?
-Podcast (Episode 4) to hear Rachel dive into the future of independent work, eight essential skills to manage teams today, the art of packaging your skills to sync with a business’s needs, and all the pivotal moments that have shaped her professional journey.
+Tune in to Women Designers You Should Know (Episode 3), Teal’s Hiring Behind The Scenes Podcast, or Wix’s Now What?
+Podcast (Episode 4) to hear Rachel dive into the future of branding and independent work, eight essential skills to manage teams today, the art of packaging your skills to sync with a business’s needs, and her admiration for iconic designer Barbara “Bobbie” Stauffacher Solomon.

 Get in Touch